 I used to look at Nikki and catch him smiling or laughing with people.
 I resented him for being able to do that.
 I now know that it was his coping mechanism.
 That he was pushing things to the back of his mind not wanting to deal with anything until we were back home.
 I think I was more annoyed because he was succeeding in doing what I so desperately wanted to do.
 I would be so mad at him at times, but then I would look and see the pain etched on his face and hate myself for being mad.
 He was going through this just as much as I was.
 I needed him, and he needed me.
 I would struggle to make it through the nights and would wake myself up crying.
 Nikki would hold me until I fell back asleep.
 Then we would wake up and have to repeat the whole scenario again.

-We asked ourselves if we should take the booties home, or if that would’ve been too painful.
+We asked ourselves if we should take the booties home, or if that would be too painful.
 I didn’t think I could trust myself to stop looking at them every day.
 In the end we decided to bury them in a patch of soil in the hotel gardens.
 We both wrote a note to the baby to be buried along with them saying how sad we were that we would never meet them.
 It was our way of saying a proper goodbye.
 We felt by doing it in Cuba, it would give us some kind of closure.
 As if we could leave the pain behind.
 I couldn’t have been more wrong.

 Once we got home, it only became more difficult.
 We had to phone family and friends and tell them I wasn’t pregnant anymore.
 I had to unsubscribe from all those bloody emails.
 I had to watch as my body returned to normal, disposing of every part of the pregnancy.
 We had to have another scan to ensure it was complete.
 I was supposed to have my twelve-week scan at this point, and here I was in the waiting room having a scan to make sure all trace of my baby was gone.
 It just wasn’t right.